Bhanjanagar

-Bhanjanagar is a town and Municipality in Ganjam district in the state of Odisha, India.
+Bhanjanagar is a city and Municipality in Ganjam district in the state of Odisha, India.

 Geography

 Bhanjanagar is located at with an average elevation of 69 metres (226 feet).

 Bhanjanagar hosts the headquarters for the Bhanjanagar Sub-division, Ghumusar DFO, Bhanjanagar SDPO, Ghumusar Tahasil, Bhanjanagar Block, and Education Block.
 Bhanjanagar Block shares its borders with Surada, Bellaguntha, Jagannath Prasad Blocks of Ganjam district and G. Udayagiri, Raikia, Chakapada Blocks of Kandhamal district.
-There are 139 villages in Bhanjanagar Block while Bhanjanagar town is administered as a Municipality.
-The town is located beside Bhanjanagar Dam.
+There are 139 villages in Bhanjanagar Block while Bhanjanagar city is administered as a Municipality.
+The city is located beside Bhanjanagar Dam.

 History

 Bhanjanagar is a planned community situated in the confluence of rivers Loharakhandi and Badanadi.
 Earlier, this patch of land used to be a part of Ghumusar Zamindari of Bhanja dynasty whose headquarter was in Kulada.
 During British Raj this place became their administrative ground.
 The town, earlier named as Russellkonda a.k.a.
 Russell's Hill after George Russell (President of then Board of Revenue) was renamed later as Bhanjanagar in the memory of Kabi Samrat Upendra Bhanja, a poet in Odia literary history.

-On 13 March 2024, the Government of Odisha upgraded Bhanjanagar NAC to be a Municipality.
+On 31 August 2025, the Government of Odisha upgraded Bhanjanagar NAC to be a Municipality.